tc39/proposal-module-expressions/README.md

 ### Should we really allow creation of workers using module blocks?

 In my opinion: Yes.
 The requirement that workers are in a separate file is one of the most prominent pieces of feedback about why workers are hard to adopt.
 That’s why so many resort to Blob URLs or Data URLs, bringing along all kinds of difficulties, especially relating to paths and CSP.
+The risk here is that people start spawning a lot workers without regards to their cost, but I think the benefits of lowering the barrier to workers as an important performance primitive outweigh the risks.

 ### Can you close over variables?
 Can you reference values outside the module block?